amithrx/RapidFort_Assignment/README.md

 # GitaGPT2: Unleashing the Wisdom of Krishna
 ## About
-This is a Llama2 based chatbot trained on Bhagavad Gita which help user's to get answers to their questions from the wisdom of Krishna.
+This is an AI chatbot that offers spiritual guidance using the teachings of the Bhagavad Gita.
+Our chatbot uses Llama2 model to understand and answer users' questions, providing insights and advice based on the ancient Hindu scripture.
+This repository includes all the code and documentation necessary to build and deploy the Gita GPT chatbot.
 ## Available on: https://gitagpt2.streamlit.app/

 ![Screenshot 2023-10-01 194323](https://github.com/amithrx/RapidFort_Assignment/assets/92815147/b9541a6e-7317-430b-aa7d-3c656d8a7ab9)